-Development of regional outcome goals based on baseline data submitted by Continuums of Care through the State's Homeless Data Integration System (HDIS) are required.
-Communities who achieve their regional goals will be eligible for bonus funding.
+Development of regional outcome goals based on baseline data submitted by Continuums of Care through the State's Homeless Data Integration System (HDIS) is required.
+Communities that achieve their regional goals will be eligible for bonus funding.
 In addition to the establishment of regional outcome goals, applicants are required to develop strategies that will be leveraged to facilitate the achievement of outcome goals.
 In alignment with the developed outcome goals and strategies, applicants will submit a budget of planned expenditure of HHAP-3 funds.

-On April 7, 2022, the State released the following outcome goals that grantees must identify within their Local Homelessness Action Plan to specify the amount of change that is expected to occur on each of the six performance measures related to preventing and reducing homelessness as well as how those goals apply to disproportionately impacted populations.
+On April 7, 2022, the state released the following outcome goals that grantees must identify within their Local Homelessness Action Plan to specify the amount of change that is expected to occur on each of the six performance measures related to preventing and reducing homelessness as well as how those goals apply to disproportionately impacted populations.
 The City met with the County and Continuum of Care to draft the outcome goals for community input.
-The goal is to develop outcome goals that are ambitious but achievable and will further progress in the 5-Year Plan.
+The goal is to develop outcome goals that are ambitious but achievable and will further progress in the Five-Year Plan.

-Outcome Goal #1a: Reducing the number of persons experiencing homelessness.
 Baseline Data: Outcome Goals July 1, 2021 - June 30, 2024 Annual estimate of number of people accessing services who are experiencing homelessness Decrease/Increase in # of People Decrease/Increase as % Change from Baseline 8385 10,481 25% increase

-Outcome Goal #1b: Reducing the number of persons experiencing homelessness on a daily basis Baseline Data: Outcome Goals July 1, 2021 - June 30, 2024 Daily Estimate of # of people experiencing unsheltered homelessness Reduction in # of People Reduction as % Change from Baseline 2155 1939 10% permanent housing.
-Baseline Data: Outcome Goals July 1, 2021 - June 30, 2024 Annual Estimate of # of people exiting homelessness into permanent housing Increase in # of People Increase as % Change from Baseline 2358 2830 20%
+Baseline Data: Outcome Goals Ju ly 1, 2021 - June 30, 2024 Daily Estimate of # of people experiencing unsheltered homelessness Reduction in # of People Reduction as % Change from Baseline 2155 1939 10%

-Outcome Goal #2: Reducing the number of persons who become homeless for the first time.
-Baseline Data: Outcome Goals July 1, 2021 - June 30, 2024 Annual Estimate of # of people Reduction in # of Reduction as % Change from who become homeless for the first People Baseline time · 4714 4,478 5%
+Outcome Goal #2: Reducing the number of persons who become homeless for the first

+time.Baseline Data:

+Annual Estimate of # of people

+who become homeless for the first

+timeOutcome Goals July 1, 2021 - June 30, 2024Annual Estimate of # of people

+who become homeless for the first

+timeReduction in # of

+PeopleReduction as % Change from

-Outcome Goal #3: Increasing the number of people exiting homelessness into
+Baseline47144,4785%Outcome Goal #3: Increasing the number of people exiting homelessness into